AayushK09/Stopwatch_next-app/README.md

 A simple, user-friendly stopwatch application built using Next.js .The stopwatch allows users to measure time with precision, start, stop, and reset the timer.

 ## Features
--Start/Stop: Start or pause the stopwatch.
+- Start/Stop: Start or pause the stopwatch.
--Reset: Reset the timer to 00:00:00.
+- Reset: Reset the timer.
--Responsive Design: Works on desktop, tablet, and mobile devices.
+- Responsive Design: Works on desktop, tablet, and mobile devices.
--Lightweight: Fast and efficient functionality.
+- Lightweight: Fast and efficient functionality.

 ## Usage
 - Click the Start button to begin timing.